-Millions of adolescent girls around the world face a miserable cycle of pain, discomfort, shame, anxiety, and isolation when their menstrual period arrives every month.
+Millions of adolescent girls around the world face a miserable menstruation cycle of pain, discomfort, shame, anxiety, and isolation when their menstrual period arrives every month.

 In many low-income and middle-income countries, access to sanitary products such as pads, tampons, or cups is limited, and girls often resort to using proxy materials such as mud, leaves, or animal skins to try to absorb the menstrual flow.

 Appropriate and hygienic infrastructure—including waste disposal mechanisms, soap and water for washing, and safe, private, and accessible toilets—is rarely available or sustainable.
-This absence of facilities, coupled with the shame and fear of exposing their menstruation, mean that many adolescent girls are forced to miss school during their period; consequently, in many rural resource-poor settings, adolescent girls who are already disadvantaged by social norms miss a quarter of their education opportunities.
+This absence of facilities, coupled with the shame and fear of exposing their menstruation, means that many adolescent girls are forced to miss school during their period; consequently, in many rural resource-poor settings, adolescent girls who are already disadvantaged by social norms miss a quarter of their educational opportunities.

 And this is not confined to developing countries—a recent study by Plan International UK also reported menstrual-related school absences.
 One in ten girls aged 14–21 years in the UK can’t regularly afford menstrual products, forcing some to stay home from school, and 42% have resorted to using makeshift sanitary ware such as paper and socks.